 The week starting 17th August 2020, I had seven different people come to my house!
 Worse they were invited!
-I was putting myself through meeting these people in the hope that I’d gain freedom and control in the long run.
+I was putting myself through meeting these people in the hope that I’d gain aceess to freedom and control in the long run.
 There’s a well-known expression about buses and them all coming along at once.
 After eight months of having no formal care suddenly people were everywhere!

 This is very positive in one way as it gets things moving.
 It was obvious to me at age eleven and is now even more obvious at thirty-four that I can’t rely on my family forever.
 They deserve choice and control as well!
 I’ve moved out of my family home three times in my life so far but it has never stuck permanently because of my lack of choice, control and the barriers in my way!